(a) The Belt Race is an individual event. Each Beltperson is assisted by four Reel Handlers.

 (h) The Reel Handlers pick up the reel.

 (i) The reels are then carried by the four Reel Handlers directly to and not more than five metres beyond the starting line.
 When placed, any part of the reel must be on or over the starting line.
-The three Linemen may leave the reel individually and proceed to their payout positions.
+The three Linepersons may leave the reel individually and proceed to their payout positions.

 Note 1: To arrive at their payout positions (to perform a line payout procedure the Linemen may proceed through deep water provided they maintain control of the line.